davepinch/pinchy.cc/collections/_countries/australia/laurieton/wikipedia/Laurieton,_New_South_Wales.md

 date: 2022-11-13
 borders:
   - Pacific Ocean - Wikipedia
+country:
+  - Australia - Wikipedia
 layout: wikipedia
+near:
+  - Port Macquarie - Wikipedia
 permalink: /wikipedia/:title/
-subdivision-of:
+state:
   - New South Wales - Wikipedia
 tags:
   - Laurieton
   - Wikipedia
 ---
 **Laurieton** is a coastal town on the Mid North Coast of the Australian state of New South Wales.
 Laurieton is the largest town in the Camden Haven district.
-Laurieton is 365 km north of Sydney and 42 km south of Port Macquarie.
+Laurieton is 365 km north of [Sydney]({% include cc-url for="Sydney - Wikipedia" %}) and 42 km south of [Port Macquarie]({% include cc-url for="Port Macquarie - Wikipedia" %}).
 It lies between the base of North Brother Mountain and the Camden Haven River.
 At the 2016 census, it had a population of 1,986.

 The Birpai (also known as Birrbay) people have lived in this area for more than 40,000 years.